 Advantages of Laser | Disadvantages of Laser

-This page covers advantages and disadvantages of Laser.
-It mentions Laser advantages and Laser disadvantages.
+This page covers advantages and disadvantages of Laser and its types.
+It mentions benefits or advantages of laser and drawbacks or disadvantages of laser.

 Laser term stands for Light Amplification by the Stimulated Emission of Radiation.
 It is very intense beam of light or infrared radiation.
 It has following characteristics or properties.